MichMATYCwebsite/MichMATYC/content/announcements/2019/edfinity-award-opportunity-for-educators.md

 awardee will be selected by the MichMATYC Executive Board at its discretion and the award will be administered during the 2019 Conference at Henry Ford College.
 The award includes a cash disbursement of $300.

 Educators are invited to apply to MichMATYC to be considered for the award.
-Please <a href="https://edfinity.us/michmatyc/">fill out the form</a> and it will be forwarded to the MichMATYC Executive Board for consideration.
+Please fill out the form and it will be forwarded to the MichMATYC Executive Board for consideration.

 If you have any questions, please reach out to <a href="mailto:sbazzi@hfcc.edu">Sam Bazzi</a>.